maxnut/GDMegaOverlay/README.md

 Now you can directly clone this repo or you can fork it.

-Run this in your terminal on the forlder where you want all the code:
+Run this in your terminal on the folder where you want all the code:

 1. Clone
 ```bash